17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 You'll find that the education and experience requirements to be a teacher will vary greatly depending on the work setting.
 An academic-focused institution will likely require you to have a master's degree, whereas a vocational-focused institution may accept a diploma or bachelor's degree as long as you have extensive and relevant industry experience.
 So it's important to identify your career goals early on to be sure that you are pursuing the best education and work experience opportunities.

-Highest-demand provinces and territories—BC, Northwest Territories, Quebec, and the Yukon
+- Highest-demand provinces and territories—Ontario, Quebec, and BC

 In an expanding global marketplace that's becoming increasingly competitive, it's more important than ever for businesses to be lean and productive.
 In order to achieve that goal, businesses often hire management consultants to help them.
 Due to an expected increase in the demand for professional consulting services, combined with workers retiring and transitioning to other positions, management consulting is one of the top jobs in demand.

 Welding is one of the jobs in high demand, largely due to new job growth rather than retirement rates.
 After all, the welding workforce is a little younger than many others.
-(The median age of welders in 2016 was almost 39 years old.)2 So the retirement rate in welding isn't quite as high as in many other career fields.
+(The median age of welders in 2016 was 39 years old.)
+So the current retirement rate in welding isn't quite as high as in many other career fields.

 Due to ongoing advancements in the manufacturing sector, welders who have high-level skills are likely to enjoy better job opportunities than those with only basic abilities.
 Welders who possess fitting skills, can use a variety of techniques (like FCAW, GMAW, GTAW, and SMAW), and can read plans and blueprints are expected to be in the highest demand.

-Highest-paying provinces and territories—Alberta, Newfoundland and Labrador, and Saskatchewan
+- Highest-paying provinces and territories—Alberta, Newfoundland and Labrador, and BC

 Licensed practical nursing is up near the top of the list of the most in-demand jobs in the country—for the same reasons as registered nursing.
 An aging population is placing more demands on the health care system, and a retiring workforce is creating a need to replace workers.

-Highest-demand provinces and territories—BC, New Brunswick, Nova Scotia, Ontario, PEI, Quebec, and Alberta
+- Highest-demand provinces and territories—BC, New Brunswick, Nova Scotia, PEI, Quebec, and Alberta

 Overall, the senior and elderly population is living longer.
 And many of those Canadians want to enjoy healthy lifestyles for as long as possible.
 Occupational and physiotherapy assistants often play a part in making that happen.
 Additionally, hospitals have moved toward outpatient care models in order to free up beds, so they frequently offer occupational therapy and physiotherapy services as a part of that strategy.